henryjfry/kodi-xtream-vod-addon/README.md

 # Kodi Xtream VOD Addon: IPTV VOD to Library

-This Kodi addon allows you to seamlessly add IPTV Video-on-Demand (VOD) content to your Kodi library using Xtream API logins or a compatible M3U playlist.
-It parses your IPTV provider's M3U playlist and automatically generates `.strm` and `.nfo` files for movies and TV shows, enabling full Kodi library integration with metadata, artwork, and Trakt support.
+This Kodi addon allows you to seamlessly add IPTV Video-on-Demand (VOD) content to your Kodi library using Xtream API logins.
+It parses your IPTV provider's json responses and automatically generates `.strm` and `.nfo` files for movies and TV shows, enabling full Kodi library integration with metadata, artwork, and Trakt support.

-> **This addon does not provide any content.** You must have a valid, legal IPTV subscription that allows M3U or Xtream API access.
+> **This addon does not provide any content.** You must have a valid, legal IPTV subscription that allows Xtream API access.

 ---
+## Version 2.5
+- Retired m3u support as this is now used less and less and causing authentication errors with some IPTV suppliers
+- Switched to full Xtream API json responses for parsing
+- Change name addon name to reflect the changes
+- Bundled all python dependancies with the addon to avoid the need for pip installations, this should now work on Android but has not been tested (feedback appreciated)
 ## Version 2.1
 - Added sports category and folder creation to seperate them from movies
 - Improved movie matching between m3u and json now 99% accurate